The House Sparrows: Nesting Habits, Diet, and Mating Behaviors

 Like most birds, the bulk of nest building is in spring just before breeding.
 Both the male and female build the nest.

-The nest is spherical, 8 to 10 inches in outside diameter, and is made of coarse material on the outside, such as straw, twigs, paper, leaves, grasses, and other like materials.
+To identify a sparrow's nest, look for its spherical shape, 8 to 10 inches in outside diameter, and made of coarse material on the outside, such as straw, twigs, paper, leaves, grasses, and other like materials.

 The inside is lined with feathers or fine grasses.
 The image of the House Sparrow nest shows twine and feathers, also added to the nest.